Rules and Regulations

 The process of reviewing and changing rules and regulations is a public one.
 The rules and regulations issued by the Colorado Department of Public Safety are shown here so that you may know about the process and can comment on how they could affect you or your business.
 Your comments will be taken into consideration during the rulemaking process, and you are always welcome to attend any meetings associated with the rulemaking process.
 If you have questions concerning CDPS rules, please cont(act CDPS Rules Administrator, Bobbie Mooney at email@example.com.--

-Rulemaking Process Initiated by State Patrol
+Rulemaking Announced by Colorado State Patrol